Downloadable PDFs of my musings (blog posts!)

 The Track Changes button can be found on the Review tab of the Word ribbon (the ribbon replaced the menu buttons on all versions of Word from 2007).
 It is turned on by clicking the ‘Track Changes’ button, and I usually use the ‘All Markup’ option, where all insertions and deletions can be seen within and at the side of the document (in the reviewing pane), normally in red.
 The reviewing pane is also where you will find any comments I have annotated to specific parts of the text.
 These comments, incidentally, remain visible even when all changes have been accepted, and this is often the best way to read them, unencumbered by lots of red marks that are possibly irrelevant to the comment itself.

-The Society for Editors and Proofreaders (SfEP) is a professional organisation for, well, editors and proofreaders.
+The Chartered Institute of Editing and Proofreading (CIEP) is a professional organisation for, well, editors and proofreaders.
 There are various levels of membership; I am an advanced professional member.
 Click here to explore the website and find out more about us.